|

 The URL method may be more popular with users due to immediate confirmation of unsubscription.Select users may dislike being sent to a web page for unsubscription.

-Good opportunity to collect feedback — the reason for unsubscribing.
+It provides a good opportunity to collect feedback — the reason for unsubscribing.

 Pros and Cons of using the URL method in list-unsubscribe headers